mbasaglia/glaxnimate/docs/docs/download.md

 Open (mount) the dmg file, then either open `glaxnimate.app` to run it or drag it to Applications to install it.

-### Author Not Verified
+### Developer cannot be verified

-If you get an error message saying the author isn't verified:
+If you get an error message saying the developer isn't verified:

 * Go to System Preferences > Security & Privacy > General
 * Click on the lock to make changes